RyanLucas3/MacroRandomForest/README.md

 # MacroRandomForest

+We documented this package in much more detail at: https://mrf-web.readthedocs.io/en/latest/index.html.

 ---------------------------------------------------------------------------------------------------------------------------------
 *"Machine Learning is useful for macroeconomic forecasting but not so useful for macroeconomics" - Philippe Goulet Coulombe*